 SEC.
-2. The Board of Directors shall have the charge and superintendence of the State

-Prisons, and shall possess such powers and perform such duties in respect to other penal and reformatory institutions of the State as the Legislature may prescribe.
+2. The Board of Directors shall have the charge and superintendence of the State Prisons, and shall possess such powers and perform such duties in respect to other penal and reformatory institutions of the State as the Legislature may prescribe.

 SEC.
 3. The Board shall appoint the Warden and Clerk, and determine the other necessary officers of the Prisons.
-The Board shall have power to remove the Wardens and Clerks for misconfluid; inconvertency, or pegled of duty.

-All other officers and employes of the Prison misconduct, incompetency, or neglect of duty.
+The Board shall have power to remove the Wardens and Clerks for misconduct inconvertency or perfect of duty. misconduct, incompetency, or neglect of duty.
 All other officers and employés of the Prison shall be appointed by the Warden thereof, and be removed at his pleasure.